ariary/httpecho/README.md

   -t, --timeout   timeout to close connection in millisecond.
-Needed for closing http request. (default: 500) -d, --dump      dump incoming request to a file (default: only print to stdout) -p, --port      listening on specific port (default: 8888) --tls           use TLS encryption for communication -h, --help      dump incoming request to a file (default: only print to stdout)
+Needed for closing http request. (default: 500) -d, --dump      dump incoming request to a file (default: only print to stdout) -p, --port      listening on specific port (default: 8888) -v, --verbose	  display request with special characters --tls           use TLS encryption for communication -h, --help      dump incoming request to a file (default: only print to stdout)
 ```

 ## Install